Looking for more information about one of the amazing organizations that help make Copley Township what it is?

-The Copley Bandstand Sunday Concert Committee is celebrating its 42nd magical season in 2019!
-Concerts generally begin at 7:00.
-Every Sunday during the summer, concerts are held at Copley Circle.
-The full schedule of concerts will be listed on the committee's Facebook page, on the Township's website, and will be added to The Loop In Copley's calendar and weekly emails.
-For more information, you may contact Jane Scott at email@example.com.
+The Copley Bandstand Sunday Concert Committee would have celebrated its 43rd magical season in 2020.
+Unfortunately, the season has been canceled due to COVID-10.
+Any potential future updates may be found on the committee's Facebook page, on the Township's website, and The Loop In Copley's calendar and weekly emails.
+For more information, you may contact Ryan Corley at 330-690-7177.

 Where things get solved…when you get involved!

 In 2019, Copley Township turned 200 and the Bicentennial Committee was created.
 Once the celebrations ended in August of 2019, the group decided to continue their involvement in the community as a volunteer group.
-All are welcome to join the organizational meetings on the fourth Tuesday of every month at 6:30 at Copley Town Hall.
-Monthly events are listed on the committee's website.
-For more information, you can also find them on Facebook, or contact Janice Marshall at firstname.lastname@example.org.
+Monthly meetings are currently on hold.
+For more information, you can find them on Facebook, or contact Janice Marshall at email@example.com.

 The Copley Chamber's mission is to promote business development, cooperation, and expansion in Copley Township.
 Lunchtime meetings are on the second Thursday of every month from 12:00 - 1:30 at The HUB Community Center.
 The Chamber also hosts morning speed-networking and bi-monthly after-work socials.
-For more information, please visit their website, find them on Facebook, or contact Chamber President Paul Janos.
+For more information, please visit their website or find them on Facebook.

 The Community Improvement Corporation (CIC) is designed to advance and promote the industrial, economic, commercial, and civic development of our community.
 The CIC meets at the Town Hall at 6:00 on the third Thursday of each month.
-Occasionally, special meetings are called and announced through various public outlets, including the CIC's Facebook page.
+Occasionally, special meetings are called and announced through various public outlets.
 More information, including the organization's strategic plan, can be found on the CIC page of the Township's website.
-Executive Director Matt Springer may be reached at email@example.com.

 The Copley Historical Society was founded in 1974 as a result of an effort to save the 1891 AC&Y Depot that was earmarked for demolition.
 A "Save the Station Fund" was started by residents Ron and Sue Sattler.
 They gathered forces with other residents and raised the money to have the depot moved from Cleveland-Massillon Road to its present site on Copley Road.
 The Copley Historical Society meets the 3rd Monday of each month at 7:00 p.m.
 Copley Town Hall, 1540 S Cleveland Massillon Road, Copley, OH 44321.
 For more information, visit their website or contact Helen Humphrys, curator, at firstname.lastname@example.org.